 - Clicking the box before a group checks all of the boxes for each ham or repeater in the group – on (visible) or off (invisible).

-- Many members of the two clubs, 6 Meter and RARC, are the same people and most club members are in the FM17 grid so having more than on group visible can causes two or 3 markers to be placed at the same location.
-Both clubs have members that live outside the FM17 grid – even outside Virginia.
+- Many members of the two clubs, 6 Meter and RARC, are the same people and most club members are in Virginia so having more than on group visible can causes two or 3 markers to be placed at the same location.
+Both clubs have members that live outside of outside Virginia.

 - For Hams, the letter in the marker is the level of the license (E,A,G,T,N) a blank is a club’s license.
 For a repeater there is a number 2 or 7 (2 meter or 70 centimeters)